knocklabs/docs/pages/getting-started/quick-start.md

 ## Introduction

-The Knock Notifications API enables you to introduce notifications into your application with ease, allowing you to build complex, customized notification workflows for your customers easily.
+The Knock Notifications API enables you to introduce notifications into your application with ease, allowing you to build complex, customized notification workflows for your end users.

-In this guide we'll take you from understanding the primitives in Knock, all the way through to sending your first notifications to your customers using the Knock.
+In this guide we'll take you from understanding the primitives in Knock, all the way through to sending your first notification.

 ## Integrate with your app

 ### 1. Add the Knock SDK to your backend

 We have SDKs available in NodeJS, Ruby, and Python.
 Don't see your language listed here?
-Let us know!
+[Let us know](mailto:support@knock.app)!

 ```bash
 npm install @knocklabs/node